mohamedhayibor/finance/README.md

 12. weighted_cost_of_capital
 13. pmt

 > Unless specified the inputs are expected to be floats.
-Your program will `panic` ifyou pass integers.
+Your program will `panic` if you pass integers.

 > Also rates are annualized by default.
 Input accordingly if calculating in (monthly, semi-annual, daily) terms.